Classical music festival on the cliffs of the Picardy coast

 A collective exhibition by visual artists (photography, painting, sculpture, textile art) is also presented at the Jacques-Prévert cultural center throughout July, on the theme of the edition.

-The Ault en Musiques festival returns for its 16th edition from July 5 to 9, 2026, with a new chapter of its theme "Un air de...".
-Five days of concerts will take over the heritage sites of Ault to offer a rich and eclectic program.
+The Ault en Musiques festival returns for its 16th edition from July 5 to 9, 2026, centered around its unifying theme 'A touch of...'.
+Five days of concerts, approximately 1 hour and 15 minutes long without intermission, will take over the heritage sites of Ault and the Picardy coast.

 By car: Ault is located on the Picardy coast, about 30 km south of the Baie de Somme and 90 km from Amiens.
 From the A16/A28, take the Abbeville exit then the D925 towards the coast.
 From Paris (approx. 2h30), take the A16 towards Abbeville.